-The FDA announces it will expand its emergency use authorization (EUA) for the Pfizer/BioNTech vaccine to include adolescents aged 12 through 15.
+The FDA announces it will expand its EUA for the Pfizer/BioNTech vaccine to include adolescents aged 12 through 15.
 The EUA was initially issued in December 2020 and included individuals aged 16 and older.
 Acting FDA Commissioner Janet Woodcock, MD, notes the expansion is a significant step forward in the nation’s battle against the pandemic.

 States With Highest, Lowest Vaccination Rates

 Data show vaccination rates may differ significantly across the country depending on the region.
 At this point, every state in the Northeast had given at least 1 dose of a COVID-19 vaccine to at least 60% of its adult residents.
 Vermont has the highest vaccination rate at 74.5% while Mississippi had the lowest rate with just 41.5% of its population receiving at least 1 dose.